 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in BurgerFi International, Inc. f/k/a Opes Acquisition Corp. of Class Action Lawsuit and Upcoming Deadline – BFI; BFIIW; OPESU; OPES; OPESW

-NEW YORK, May 04, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against BurgerFi International, Inc. ("BurgerFi" or the "Company") f/k/a Opes Acquisition Corp. ("OPES") BFI BFIIW, OPESU, OPES, OPESW))), and certain officers.
-The class action, filed in the United States District Court for the Southern District of Florida, and docketed under 23-cv-60657, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired BurgerFi securities between December 17, 2020 and November 15, 2022, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.
+/EIN News/ -- NEW YORK, May 04, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against BurgerFi International, Inc. (“BurgerFi” or the “Company”) f/k/a Opes Acquisition Corp. (“OPES”) (NASDAQ: BFI; BFIIW; OPESU; OPES; OPESW), and certain officers.
+The class action, filed in the United States District Court for the Southern District of Florida, and docketed under 23-cv-60657, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired BurgerFi securities between December 17, 2020 and November 15, 2022, both dates inclusive (the “Class Period”), seeking to recover damages caused by Defendants’ violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”) and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.

 If you are a shareholder who purchased or otherwise acquired BurgerFi securities during the Class Period, you have until June 5, 2023 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.